WHAT IS A Hysteroscopy

-- Have the smallest and least amount of incisions possible;
+- Use the smallest number and size of incisions possible

-We have performed thousands of laparoscopic procedures for all types of GYN conditions, including fibroids, endometriosis, pelvic masses, pelvic pain, and GYN cancers, and we are renowned both nationally and internationally for our results.
+We have performed thousands of laparoscopic procedures for all types of GYN conditions, including fibroids, endometriosis, pelvic masses, pelvic pain, and GYN cancers.
+We are renowned both nationally and internationally for our results.

 Women choose CIGC because GYN surgery is the only medicine we practice.
 We have made a commitment to performing hysteroscopy and other gynecological procedures, and our specialists are board-certified and fellowship-trained in minimally invasive surgery.
 We do not use open or robotic procedures, so we can achieve our goals of treating your condition with as little pain as possible.

-Our laparoscopic procedures are top-of-the-line.
-Our laparoscopic procedures provide full access to all of the anatomy, with the smallest number and size of incisions possible.
+Our laparoscopic procedures are top-of-the-line, providing the smallest number and size of incisions possible.
 Rather than having a long, expensive procedure and painful recovery, you will be back on your feet in no time.